Gboster-0/DMM-To-VMF/textures_mirror/README.md

 ## How to make them
 Best to search up a youtube video, i learned a long time ago so don't remember much.
 You do need VFTedit tho.
+Remember to turn on the "Point Sample" flag, else your textures will be blurry.
+This was a pain to find.

 ## Maps tested for materials completeness
 X - Burgerstation -- Too different to account for